Men Living with HIV

-PrEP is an HIV prevention medication that a person without HIV takes to keep from getting HIV.
+PrEP is a medication that a person without HIV takes to keep from getting HIV.
 PrEP works if taken daily.
 PrEP takes 7 days to start working before anal sex, and 20 days to start working before vaginal sex.
 PrEP is safe and effective.
-Most people can tolerate PrEP well, but it may have some mild side effects like nausea and headache when first starting.
+Most people can tolerate PrEP well, but it may have some mild side effects like nausea and headaches when first starting.

-Anyone taking PrEP should be seen by a medical provider for regular lab check-ups, including HIV/STI testing, Hepatitis B testing, and tests to make sure the kidneys are healthy.
-To find a PrEP provider, and for live chat about PrEP: https://www.pleaseprepme.org/.
-For more on PrEP: https://www.cdc.gov/hiv/basics/prep.html.
+Anyone taking PrEP should be seen by a medical provider for regular lab check-ups, including HIV/STI testing, Hepatitis B testing, and tests to make sure their kidneys are healthy.
+To find a PrEP provider, and for live chat about PrEP, visit PleasePrEPMe.
+For more on PrEP, check out this CDC resource.

 Post-Exposure Prophylaxis (PEP)

 PEP is an emergency medication available by prescription that can stop HIV if started within 72 hours of exposure.
-If a person without HIV has been exposed to HIV within the last 72 hours they can go to a clinic or emergency room and ask for PEP.
-For more on PEP: https://www.cdc.gov/hiv/basics/pep.html.
+If you’ve been exposed to HIV within the last 72 hours, go to a clinic or emergency room and ask for PEP.
+For more on PEP, check out this CDC resource.

-Using a male or a female condom with lube when you have sex works to prevent HIV, pregnancy, and other sexually transmitted infections (STIs).
-For people living with HIV, using condoms can prevent other STIs.
+Using a condom with lube when you have vaginal sex works to prevent pregnancy, HIV, and other sexually transmitted infections (STIs).
+For people living with HIV, using condoms can prevent other STIs and pregnancy.

-Female condoms can increase pleasure for both partners due to heat-transmitting material, stimulation from the ring, wider size, and looser fit.
-To learn more about female condoms: http://www.nationalfccoalition.org/female-condoms.
+Using a female condom may give you more control.
+Female condoms can also increase pleasure for both partners.
+This is due to heat-transmitting material, stimulation from the ring, wider size, and looser fit.
+To learn more about female condoms, check out our friends at the National Female Condom Coalition.

 For more on condoms as an HIV prevention method: http://www.thewellproject.org/hiv-information/talking-your-partner-about-condoms